 You might also be interested in getting some inspiration from some of our curated best interior design books.
 Some books will not only teach you the foundation of decoration and how to get a home really feeling like a home, but some are focused on how to create that meaningful and power story in your home.

 Benefits of having a mindful interior design that inspires?

 There is proven that feeling present and mindful reduces stress and increases both creativity and focus.
-I believe there is also a nice sensation of feeling calm, at ease and at peace with things, that helps to produce a happy home feeling environment.
+I believe there is also a nice sensation of feeling calm, at ease, and at peace with things, which helps to produce a happy home feeling environment.

 While this might be a thing for you or not, I hope this piece is inspiring you that there are ways we can use our interior design to promote more a living of the present.
 I know for a fact, this is something I will strive to incorporate more and more as I go.

 I am Caroline, an ex interior design consultant, turned into a content creator, 30+ something Swedish born with an insane passion and interest for design, blogging, and living a meaningful and creative life.
 Design to me is about creating a (your) story – it is about understanding what matters and how to create something unique and meaningful which speaks and motivates you.